-- 6.1 The School will provide emergency epinephrine auto-injectors to trained School personnel and those trained personnel may use those epinephrine auto-injectors to provide emergency medical aid to person suffering from anaphylactic reaction. - 6.2 Training provided to School personnel shall be in compliance with the requirements of Education Code section 49414. - 6.3 Trained School personnel may immediately administer an epinephrine autoinjector to a person suffering, or reasonably believed to be suffering, from an anaphylaxis reaction at School or a School-related activity when a physician is not immediately available. - 6.4 For the purposes of this policy, "anaphylaxis" means a potentially lifethreatening hypersensitivity to a substance.
+- 6.1 The School will provide emergency epinephrine auto-injectors to trained School personnel and those trained personnel may use those epinephrine auto-injectors to provide emergency medical aid to person suffering from anaphylactic reaction. - 6.2 Training provided to School personnel shall be in compliance with the requirements of Education Code section 49414. - 6.3 Trained School personnel may immediately administer an epinephrine autoinjector to a person suffering, or reasonably believed to be suffering, from an anaphylaxis reaction at School or a School-related activity when a physician is not immediately available. - 6.4 For the purposes of this policy, "anaphylaxis" means a potentially life-threatening hypersensitivity to a substance.
 Symptoms of anaphylaxis may include shortness of breath, wheezing, difficulty breathing, difficulty talking or swallowing, hives, itching, swelling, shock, or asthma.
-Causes of anaphylaxis may include, but are not limited to, an insect sting or bite, food allergy, drug reaction, and exercise.
+Causes of anaphylaxis may include, but are not limited to, an insect sting or bite, food allergy, drug reaction, and exercise. - 6.5 If an epinephrine auto-injector is used, the school nurse, or designee, shall restock the epinephrine auto-injector as soon a reasonable possible, but no longer than 2 weeks after it is used.
+In addition, epinephrine auto injectors shall be restocked before their expiration date.